segmentio/consent-manager/README.md

 The current preferences in state.
 By default if should be in the format of `{destinationId: true|false}`, but if you're using [mapCustomPreferences][] the object map can be in any format you want. _Note: this isn't the saved preferences._

+##### havePreferencesChanged

+Type: `boolean`<br>
+Default: `false`

+A boolean value representing whether or not the user has changed their preferences since opening the preferences modal.
+Will be set to `true` if the user interacts with the preferences modal by selecting "Yes" or "No" on any of the consent categories.

+This is used to not reload the page if no preferences have changed, as to not create a disruptive user experience.

 ##### isConsentRequired

 Type: `boolean`<br>